 Most importantly, though, is that SMU Cox believes in enabling MBA students to transition into a profitable and fulfilling career.
 For Full-Time MBA graduates, this means completing an internship that will pivot and accelerate their earning potential.
 For Online MBA graduates, this opportunity comes from experiential learning as a core pillar of their program and extensively woven into the curriculum.

 With the Online MBA built on three foundational pillars: leadership, analytics, and experiential learning, students are prepared to be critical and forward thinkers.
 An emphasis on leadership reinforces innovation and collaboration.
 Analytics is at the center of today’s data-driven world, and at SMU Cox, students learn to gain insights from data and clearly communicate their findings.
 A model of experiential learning gives students hands-on, real-world access to SMU Cox’s corporate partners.
 The practice of merging learning with experience provides the framework for students to keep building on their skills and knowledge, even after the program ends.

 SMU Cox’s MBA graduates have such positive outcomes because companies want employees who add value by anticipating needs and responding to challenges proactively rather than reactively.
-SMU Cox’s Online MBA prepares graduates work with a comprehensive knowledge of what’s happening in their sector and what new opportunities exist to drive business.
-This is reflected in the salaries of SMU Cox’s 2018 Full-Time MBA graduates who—upon re-entering the workforce—experienced a 73 percent overall salary increase.
+SMU Cox’s Online MBA prepares graduates to work with a comprehensive knowledge of what’s happening in their sector and what new opportunities exist to drive business.
+This is reflected in the salaries of SMU Cox’s 2018 Full-Time MBA graduates who - upon re-entering the workforce - experienced a 73 percent overall higher salary.

 ROI and beyond: The absolute value of an online MBA at SMU Cox